Israeli airstrikes kill dozens across central, southern Gaza

 The claims could not be independently confirmed.

 Hamas has continued to put up stiff resistance and lob rockets at Israel.
-The militants said they fired a barrage toward Tel Aviv today, and air raid sirens went off in central Israel.
+The militants said they fired a barrage toward Tel Aviv on Tuesday, and air raid sirens went off in central Israel.
 There were no immediate reports of casualties or damage.

 The war began after Hamas and other militants killed some 1,200 people in Israel, mostly civilians, and abducted 240 others.